Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 ## Transport

-The [SQL transport](https://docs.particular.net/transports/sql/) is used but docker works well with all supported [broker based transports](/transports/selecting.md#broker-versus-federated).
+The [Azure Service Bus Transport](/transports/azure-service-bus/) is used but docker works well with all supported [broker based transports](/transports/selecting.md#broker-versus-federated).

-Server: localhost
-Port: 1433
-Catalog: SqlTransportTest
-Username: MyUser
-Password: pass@123

-Run the script `init-db.sql` to create a catalog, username and password.
+Replace the Azure Service Bus connection string in the `environment.env` file (value `Endpoint=sb://xxx.servicebus.windows.net/;SharedAccessKeyName=RootManageSharedAccessKey;SharedAccessKey=xxx`).

 ## Init and Runtime containers

 ServiceControl has a setup and a run-time stage.
 During the setup stage queues are created but no messages are ingested and processed while during the run-time stage no setup is performed and messages are ingested.
 In a production environment often the setup stage is run with administrative access to resouces and the runtime stage is run least priviledge.

 The same stages are applied to docker.
-The `docker-compose.init.yml` docker compose file executes the [ServiceControl init containers](/servicecontrol/containerization/index.md#init-containers).
+The `docker-compose.init.yml` docker compose file executes the [ServiceControl init containers](/servicecontrol/containerization/#init-containers).

 NOTE: The init and runtime compose files would be using different connection strings (administrative vs least priviledge) in a non-developer environment